PragadeshBS/lgtv/README.md

 Simple Node.js application to control LG WebOS TVs

-This application is targeting the LG Smart TVs running WebOS, ie later 2014 or 2015 models.
+This application is targeting the LG Smart TVs running WebOS, i.e. later 2014 or 2015 models.
 Previous models used another OS and other protocols and won't work with this.

 > This makes use of [lgtv2](https://github.com/hobbyquaker/lgtv2) APIs under the hood